 What Is the Red in Steak?

 Here’s the thing — the red color in steak isn’t blood.
-It’s something else entirely.
+On the flip side, it’s something else entirely.
 And once you know what it is, you’ll see meat in a whole new light.

 What Is the Red in Steak?